scaleoutsean/eseries-perf-analyzer/README.md

 You can find more about its positioning and direction in my [post about EPA 4](https://scaleoutsean.github.io/2026/04/23/epa_400_beta.html).

-EPA 3 is a fork of the now-archived [NetApp E-Series Performance Analyzer](https://github.com/NetApp/eseries-perf-analyzer) v3.0.0.
-EPA 3 collects metrics from E-Series and sends them to InfluxDB 1 and/or exports via Prometheus.
-InfluxDB is the primary output, so the reference Grafana dashboards use InfluxQL data source.

-- EPA 4 is recommended to existing and new EPA users
-- EPA 3 is up to date, works and bug reports and/or pull requests are welcome.
-Access EPA 3 documentation, FAQs and more at [this link](https://github.com/scaleoutsean/eseries-perf-analyzer/tree/v3.5.4)

 ## Requirements

 - NetApp E-Series SANtricity >=11.90